-Your Company has also at its 35th AGM held on 30th September, 2020 appointed Smt.
-Mansi Gupta as an Independent Director to hold office for 3 (three) consecutive years for a term commencing w.e.f.
-27th March, 2020 to 26th March, 2023 pursuant to Section 149, 152 and 160 read with Schedule IV and all other applicable provisions of the Act read with the Companies (Appointment and Qualifications of Directors) Rules, 2014 (including any statutory modification(s) or re-enactment thereof for the time being in force).
+Your Company through Postal Ballot dated 26th April, 2023 has appointed Shri Sarvdeep Garg as an Independent Director to hold office for first term of 5 (five) consecutive years for a term commencing w.e.f.
+26th April, 2023 to 25th April, 2028 pursuant to Section 149, 152 and 160 read with Schedule IV and all other applicable provisions of the Companies Act, 2013 and the Companies (Appointment and Qualifications of Directors) Rules, 2014 (including any statutory modification(s) or re-enactment thereof for the time being in force).

-Independent Directors have submitted the declaration that they meet the criteria of Independence as per the provisions of the Actand Regulation 16(1)(b) of the Listing Regulations and none of the Independent Director is holding directorship in more than 7 listed Companies.
-Company has issued the formal letter of appointments to the Independent Directors in the manner provided under the Act.
+Independent Directors have submitted the declaration that they meet the criteria of Independence as per the provisions of Companies Act, 2013 and Regulation 16(1)(b) of the Listing Regulations and none of the Independent Director is holding directorship in more than 7 listed Companies.
+The Company has issued the formal letter of appointments to the Independent Directors in the manner provided under the Companies Act, 2013.